-- 1. Critical outdoor air intake refers to fresh air intakes of the building air conditioning systems (e.g. primary air unit, air handling unit, lift vent) or any intake that draws fresh air into the occupied area - 2.
-Critical exhaust air outlet refers to kitchen exhaust, toilet exhaust, car park exhaust, food processing exhaust, laboratory exhaust or any exhaust that can contaminate the cooling water or pollute the cooling air. - 3.
+- 1. Critical outdoor air intake refers to fresh air intakes of the building air conditioning systems (e.g. primary air unit, air handling unit, lift vent) or any intake that draws fresh air into the occupied area or vent pipe of water tanks. - 2.
+Critical exhaust air outlet refers to kitchen exhaust, toilet exhaust, car park exhaust, food processing exhaust, laboratory exhaust, outlet of drainage vent pipe, generator flue discharge or any exhaust that can contaminate the cooling water or pollute the cooling air. - 3.
 Operable window refers to window that has moving parts, such as hinges, and can be opened.
 (Refer to definitions.) - 4.
 Refer to Section 4.1.5 for detail description of public accessible area. - 5.
 Opening and natural outlet are regarded as exhaust.